cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 ![ndex\_save.png](_static/images/Export/ndex_save.png)

 You can set the name of your network by editing the **Network Name** attribute at the bottom.
 The **Save as a New Network** option enables you to create a new network instead of overwriting an existing NDEx network of the same name.
 If you choose to make your network public, you must fill in the **Version** and **Description** attributes.
+Choose the **Save as Public** option to enable collaborators to load your network.

 When the export to NDEx is complete, you will be given an opportunity to capture the network's UUID in your clipboard.
-The UUID is suitable for e-mailing to colleagues so they can load your network via their Cytoscape [**Search bar**](Creating_Networks.html#example-retrieving-networks-from-ndex); this will only be possible if you chose the "save as Public" option prior to completing the export process.
-Please note that the visibility (privacy) level of an NDEx network can always be changed by logging in to you NDEx account at the [NDEx Public Server](http://ndexbio.org) website.
+The UUID is suitable for e-mailing to colleagues so they can load your network via their Cytoscape [**Search bar**](Creating_Networks.html#example-retrieving-networks-from-ndex) (provided you selected the **Save as Public** option).
+For more sharing options, see the [NDEx Public Server](http://ndexbio.org) website.

 ![ndex\_save\_done.png](_static/images/Export/ndex_save_done.png)